zew/go-questionnaire/README.md

 * Shell script to control application under Linux

 * [Dockerfile](https://en.wikipedia.org/wiki/Docker_%28software%29) to deploy on modern cloud servers

+* The package cloudio is a convenience wrapper around [Gocloud blob](https://godoc.org/gocloud.dev/blob)
+The entire persistence layer is moved from ioutil... to cloudio...
+Thus the application can be hosted by cloud providers with buckets or on classical webservers.

 ## Technical design guidelines